marijnh/Eloquent-JavaScript/06_object.md

 {{index "Map class"}}

 Fortunately, JavaScript comes with a class called `Map` that is written for this exact purpose.
-It stores a mapping, and allows any type of keys.
+It stores a mapping and allows any type of keys.

 ```